top of page

 - Eventually a video projector

-2. Engage them to find common features in the unfamiliar object seen during the exhibition and photos taken at home.
+Encourage them to identify common features in unfamiliar objects seen during the exhibition and in photos taken at home.

-For example, the participants could be intrigued by the surprising use of extremely vivid colors in some popular art or by the unfamiliar way in which familiar topics are represented.
+Seek a common ground by identifying something in the exhibition that all participants appreciated.
+It could be a specific combination of colors, geometric shapes, or something unusual yet intriguing.
+For example, participants might be intrigued by the surprising use of vivid colors in some popular art or by the unfamiliar way familiar topics are represented.

-4. This conversation session can be linked to the creative workshop so that learners can find immediate and direct inspiration in what they have just discovered when you launch the creative activity.
+Connect this conversation session to the creative workshop, allowing learners to find immediate and direct inspiration in what they have just discovered when you launch the creative activity.